Lighting Tips For Every Room

 Posted by Best Access Doors on 4th Nov 2020

-When talking about the lighting in your home, “one light fits all” doesn’t apply to all areas.
+When discussing lighting in your home, “one light fits all” doesn’t apply to every area.
 Light changes the style and taste of a home.
-Depending on where and how you install and the lampshade's material, light sources that have the same parameters will eventually produce different lighting effects that create an entirely different atmosphere.
+Depending on where and how you install the lampshade and its material, light sources with the same parameters will eventually produce different lighting effects, creating an entirely different atmosphere.
 Hence, when choosing proper lighting, it is essential to consider each room's functional and aesthetic needs.

 Like an ecosystem, each room plays a unique role in how you, your family, and your guests live and interact.
 For this reason, each room has highly specific lighting requirements, which you should consider.
-More often than not, each room in a house requires layered lighting just like a cake-- each surface builds on top of the other to create a look that’s both appealing and functional.
-Best Access Doors is here to give you a closer look at how you can improve lighting for every room.
+More often than not, each room in a house requires layered lighting, just like a cake —each surface builds on the others to create a look that’s both appealing and functional.
+Best Access Doors is here to give you a closer look at how to improve lighting in every room.

 1. Living Rooms / Family Rooms

 Living rooms or family rooms are places where you, your family, and your guests typically spend a lot of time engaging in activities such as watching TV, reading, hanging out, or even using laptops.
 That’s why the concept of layered lighting is critical here.
 Ambient light bouncing off the ceiling suits the tendency for the eye to perceive vertical planes.
 It is particularly essential to apply the concept of layering light in the living room.
-In rooms where people spend most of their time, it would be best to avoid recessed downlights instead of using lights that bounce off the ceiling to achieve ambient illumination.
+In rooms where people spend most of their time, it is best to avoid recessed downlights and use ceiling-bouncing lights to achieve ambient illumination.

-If you want to accomplish ambient lighting that bounces off the ceiling in a living room, it is recommendable to integrate cove or valance lighting into the room’s architecture.
+If you want to accomplish ambient lighting that bounces off the ceiling in a living room, it is recommended to integrate cove or valance lighting into the room’s architecture.
 Bookcases or entertainment units that don't go all the way to the ceiling also provide the perfect opportunity to add a piece of millwork and also put a linear fluorescent behind it.
 Another way of providing ambient lighting is to wash the walls with light.
-You can accomplish this with the use of recessed or track lighting directed towards the walls, or even plug-in floor lamp torchieres.
-Moreover, if you use a pendant light as the main light, you can place it a little low directly above the coffee table to make it the focal point of the sofa area.
+You can accomplish this with recessed or track lighting directed towards the walls, or even with plug-in floor lamp torchieres.
+Moreover, if you use a pendant light as the main light, you can place it slightly lower, directly above the coffee table, to make it the focal point of the sofa area.

 2. Kitchen

-More than any other area in your home, the kitchen needs a balance of layered task and ambient lighting since the focus on the functions of food prep, cleanup, and serving as a gathering spot is in this area.
+More than any other area in your home, the kitchen needs a balance of layered task and ambient lighting, since the focus here is on food prep, cleanup, and serving as a gathering spot.
 You might want to consider a central ceiling-mounted fixture providing ambient light and task lighting for counters and over sinks where you do your kitchen work as a primary lighting plan for your kitchen.
-It would be best if you thought, in particular, the task lighting for the counters and over sinks, where most of the work occurs.
+It would be best if you thought, in particular, of the task lighting for the counters and over sinks, where most of the work occurs.

 This is why you'll find most sinks are beside windows-- to take advantage of natural light.
-It is recommended by lighting experts to augment the natural light with a ceiling-mounted or recessed fixture above your sink.
-Undercabinet lighting is also a good way of illuminating the countertop work surfaces without relying on the overhead light.
-This kind of traditional lighting plan is sufficient for many kitchens and can even be improved simply by putting all of the lights on a dimmer and energy-efficient light bulbs.
+Lighting experts recommend augmenting natural light with a ceiling-mounted or recessed fixture above your sink.
+Undercabinet lighting is also a good way to illuminate countertop work surfaces without relying on overhead lighting.
+This traditional lighting plan is sufficient for many kitchens and can be improved simply by putting all the lights on a dimmer and using energy-efficient bulbs.

 3. Bathrooms

-Just as bathrooms matter in any other building, this is even more so for bathrooms in houses.
+Just as bathrooms matter in any other building, they matter even more in houses.
 The bathroom requires careful planning of lighting placement.
 There are so many bathrooms that feature a central ceiling-mounted fixture casting shadows on someone standing in front of the mirror.
 Improving bathroom lighting may entail lighting both sides of the mirror.
 On the other hand, for older bathrooms, a conventional lighting design may feature a central ceiling-mounted fixture plus a fixture above the mirror.
-For an improved lighting plan, you would have to eliminate those fixtures and replace them with three wall sconces-- one on an opposing wall to offset mirror position and two on either side of the mirror.
+For an improved lighting plan, you would have to eliminate those fixtures and replace them with three wall sconces-- one on an opposing wall to offset the mirror position and two on either side of the mirror.

 4. Outdoors

-Outdoor lighting matters because they serve several purposes, including safety on pathways, pure aesthetics, and security.
+Outdoor lighting matters because it serves several purposes, including safety on pathways, aesthetic appeal, and security.
 One piece of advice for landscape lighting is to opt for quality fixtures for durability.
 When planning landscape lighting, it is better to light something close to the house, something midrange in the yard, and another in a far corner.
 With this strategy, you will be able to create interesting focal points when viewed from inside the house at night.

-However, it would help if you kept in mind to avoid the mistake of using too many outdoor lights.
-Creating super-bright areas means you also create incredibly dark areas, and it can be unsafe.
-An exception to this is the front door, one of the few outdoor areas where a brighter light can be acceptable with a traditional lighting plan that calls for two wall-mounted fixtures that flank the door.
+However, it would help if you kept in mind to avoid using too many outdoor lights.
+Creating super-bright areas also creates incredibly dark areas, which can be unsafe.
+An exception to this is the front door, one of the few outdoor areas where a brighter light can be acceptable under a traditional lighting plan that calls for two wall-mounted fixtures flanking the door.

 5. Dining Rooms